 An empire is the murder of the cultures that it conquers, and the suicide of the civilization that hopes to suck life from them.

-We now see how wrong imperialism is, yet we won’t give up our rights to all the land and booty that it gained us.
+How righteously we now condemn the evil of colonialism, yet how tightly we cling to all the land and booty that it gained us.